domfarolino/algorithms/src/datastructures/Vector/README.md

 # Vector

-A vector is a datastructure that acts as a dynamic array with abstract operations.
-All elements in a vector are stored contiguously which yields `O(1)` indexing.
+A vector is a data structure that acts as a dynamic array with abstract operations.
+All elements in a vector are stored contiguously, which yields `O(1)` indexing.
 The Vector class works by maintaining an internal array along with variables to keep track of size and capacity.
-Once the size of the internal array matches its capacity (when enough elements are added) the internal array doubles in capacity.
+Once the size of the internal array matches its capacity (when enough elements are added), the internal array doubles in capacity.
-Doubling capacity has proven to be a good way to achieve amortized `O(1)` `push_back`s.
+Doubling capacity has proven to be a good way to achieve amortized `O(1)` `push_back`'s.

 ## Supported operations